AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 >[!NOTE]
 >
-> When working with symbolic links under Windows, you should be running in an elevated command prompt or the Windows Subsystem for Linux.
+> When working with symbolic links under Windows, you should be running in an elevated command prompt, in the Windows Subsystem for Linux or have the [Create symbolic links](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links) privilege assigned.

 * `conf.d/rewrites/rewrite.rules`